cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 $ git clone --depth 1 https://github.com/preservim/tagbar.git   ~/.vim/pack/git-plugins/start/tagbar
 ```

-Set up a `vim` configuration by running the following (you may need to hit `newline`
+Set up a Vim configuration by then running the following (you may need to hit
-an extra time afterwards):
+the `enter` key an extra time afterwards):

 ```
 tee -a ~/.vimrc <<EOF